Serverless-Federated-Learning/FedLess/README.md

 ![Serverless-fedmd-feddf-mnist](./serverless-kd/feddf-cifar-accuracy.png)

 ### Comparing Costs
-In our experiments, we observed the FedDF was almost always more cost efficient than FedMD with savings up 82.7%.
+In our experiments, we observed that FedDF was almost always more cost efficient than FedMD with savings up 82.7%.

 <!-- ## Citation.
 If you use serverless KD in your work, please cite our paper: